Last update: 18 Jan 2021 5:44pm

 What if I have already completed quarantine interstate?

-Travellers who have spent time in a high-risk overseas area or on a cruise ship in the 28 days prior to arriving in Tasmania will have to quarantine for a further 14 days unless they provide evidence of:
+Travellers who have been spent time in a high-risk overseas area (excluding New Zealand) or on a cruise ship in the 28 days prior to arriving in Tasmania require pre-approval from the Deputy State Controller to enter Tasmania and are required to quarantine in government-designated accommodation for a further 14 days, unless they provide evidence of:

 For more information, visit High-risk areas.